+What’s stopping folks in deregulated states such as Texas and Pennsylvania from cashing in on those savings?
 The idea of switching energy providers can be potentially confusing if not downright intimidating.
-This guide makes it easy to get you up to speed.
-It will walk you through all the different variables you’ll want to consider when comparing different providers.
+With this guide, we hope to make it easier by walking you through the different variables you’ll want to consider when comparing different providers.